hejiheji001/CloudMusicToYunPan/README.md

 # CloudMusicToYunPan

 1. jar file is located in ~/out/artifacts/CloudMusicToYunPan_jar/CloudMusicToYunPan.jar
-2. Sometimes you need to enter the verify code, you need to install jp2a if you want to see the ascii version directly in your terminal
+2. Sometimes you need to enter the verify code, you need to install jp2a and ImageMagick if you want to see the ascii version directly in your terminal

 > Mac OS X

 >> port or brew install jp2a
+>> port or brew install ImageMagick

 > FreeBSD